tboccuto/friends-list-crud-app/README.md

    eb status --profile=...
    eb deploy --profile=...
    ```
-   - checkout the endpoint on eb
+- checkout the endpoint on eb.. if it fails for a bad dev DNS name, edit your `config/environments/development.rb` for the staging domain.. it's just for testing of course

 ## Friends list is a create, read, update , delete [destroy] application built with Ruby on Rails --version [7.0].
 Simply sign up for an account, and then you can add other users and link their social media accounts to their profile.